Erik Dellums

-Erik Todd Dellums is an American actor and narrator.
+Erik Todd Dellums (born September 21, 1964) is an American actor and narrator.
 He is known for playing the drug kingpin Luther Mahoney for two seasons on Homicide: Life on the Street.
-He also voiced the roles as the radio DJ Three Dog in the 2008 video game Fallout 3; Prince Arcann, Thexan, and Oggo in Knights of the Fallen Empire, the 2015 expansion to Star Wars: The Old Republic; and Aaravos in the animated Netflix series The Dragon Prince.
+He also voiced the roles as the radio DJ Three Dog in the 2008 video game Fallout 3; Prince Arcann, Thexan, and Oggo in Knights of the Fallen Empire, the 2015 expansion to Star Wars: The Old Republic; and Aaravos in the animated Netflix series The Dragon Prince, for which he received an Emmy Award nomination.

 Early life and education

 Erik Dellums was born in the San Francisco Bay Area in California and later moved to Washington, D.C.
-He is the son of Leola "Roscoe” Higgs Dellums, a lawyer, and Ron Dellums, the former U.S. representative from California and mayor of Oakland.
+He is the son of Leola "Roscoe" Higgs Dellums, a lawyer, and Ron Dellums, the former U.S. representative from California and mayor of Oakland.
 His sister Piper Dellums is an author.

 He earned a Bachelor of Science degree in political science from Brown University in 1986.